The-Tech-Lord/Code-Lab/Projects/Project 3 (Computer Science)/Computer_Science.md

 ![Swift Image](./swift.png)

 > Swift is a general-purpose, multi-paradigm, compiled programming language developed by Apple Inc. for iOS, iPadOS, macOS, watchOS, tvOS, Linux, and z/OS.
 Swift is designed to work with Apple's Cocoa and Cocoa Touch frameworks and the large body of existing Objective-C code written for Apple products.

+**Appearance**: June 2, 2014

+Swift as said above is used to make programs for Apple products, this include MacBooks, iMacs', iPhones', anything Apple, was probably written in Swift.

 ```swift
 import Swift